Hacking India’s Highways in the World’s Cheapest New Car

-When Renault looked to take over the country — and build a car for half the price of its cheapest vehicle — it turned to jugaad, the Indian philosophy of low-tech hacking.

-MUMBAI — From the moment you first step off the airplane, the sounds of India’s traffic filter through the sweltering air.
-The first far-off honks build with every step towards the exit, and by the time you emerge from the airport the noise of India’s chaotic mobility has become a cacophony of horns and revving engines.
+MUMBAI—From the moment you first step off the airplane, the sounds of India’s traffic filter through the sweltering air.
+The first far-off honks build with every step toward the exit, and by the time you emerge from the airport the noise of India’s chaotic mobility has become a cacophony of horns and revving engines.
 It’s the sound of a country on the move.

-India’s market for new passenger cars is on track to become the third-largest in the world (after China and the US) within the next decade, growing at nearly double-digit rates.
+India’s market for new passenger cars is on track to become the third-largest in the world (after China and the U.S.) within the next decade, growing at nearly double-digit rates.
 There are so many new vehicles on the roads that 22 kilometers (just over 13.5 miles) of new road are being built each day in India.

 That might eventually prove to be a sufficient solution, but within minutes of taking to the road, it becomes clear that the problem is as much the kinds of vehicles on the road as the sheer volume of them.
 Cars and SUVs dodge giant, slow-moving trucks and tractors, while three-wheeled auto-rickshaws and swarms of mopeds and motorbikes flow and filter between everything else, creating a chaotic dance of obstacles and opportunities set to the music of hundreds of honking horns.

 Indian drivers approach these challenging and dangerous conditions with a philosophy they call jugaad, which translates to something approximating “hacking.”
 Two-wheelers slide through impossibly small gaps in traffic and even drive the wrong way into oncoming traffic.
-Though they use the road more efficiently than cars in urban areas, their traffic-hacking antics can wreak havoc among more ponderous and rule-abiding four-wheeled vehicles, hold up highway traffic and are responsible for the leading and fastest-growing share of road deaths in India.
+Though they use the road more efficiently than cars in urban areas, their traffic-hacking antics can wreak havoc among more ponderous and rule-abiding four-wheeled vehicles, hold up highway traffic and are responsible for the leading and fastest-growing share of road deaths in India (PDF).

 India’s mobility needs are still predominantly served by these bikes, which often cost a few hundred dollars in a country with a nominal per-capita GDP of about $1,600.

 Transitioning value-conscious Indian buyers out of these dangerous, disruptive two-wheelers and into cars that would normalize Indian traffic toward developed-market standards has proven extremely difficult.
 The passenger vehicle market in India remains less than a quarter of the size of the two-wheeler market and is dominated by subcompact hatchbacks whose simple and often venerable designs allow starting prices that approach $4,000.
 This segment was defined by the Maruti Suzuki 800, a low-cost Japanese hatch built locally from 1986 all the way until 2011.
-Today Maruti has 47% market share on its legacy.
+Today Maruti has 47 percent market share on its legacy.

 Over the last two decades, as India’s economy and demographics have increasingly indicated its destiny as a major car market, almost every major automaker has tried to tap into this deep potential.
-With the conspicuous exception of Hyundai, which entered the market in 1998 and is now second only to Maruti with a 17% share, these efforts have been disappointing.
+With the conspicuous exception of Hyundai, which entered the market in 1998 and is now second only to Maruti with a 17 percent share, these efforts have been disappointing.
 Even the most feared names in the business have found it all but impossible to develop a car for India that can hit the necessary price point while still offering enough advantages to tempt buyers away from established brands and proven offerings.

-Since Hyundai’s successful entrance twenty years ago, only one automaker has had any meaningful success attacking this tough market: the French automaker Renault.
-(Renault provided the vehicle, gas and road tolls for this story, as well as the correspondent’s airfare to India.)
+Since Hyundai’s successful entrance 20 years ago, only one automaker has had any meaningful success attacking this tough market: the French automaker Renault.
+(Renault provided the vehicle, gas, and road tolls for this story, as well as the correspondent’s airfare to India.)
 After pulling out of a disappointing joint venture with the Indian automaker Mahindra in 2010, Renault CEO Carlos Ghosn rebooted the company’s entire presence in the country.
 At the center of the new strategy would be a car that could compete in the tough $4,000 price point, the meat of the Indian market, and the task of developing that car fell to a former math teacher who was approaching retirement age.

 Gerard Detourbet joined Renault in 1971, first working on abstract computational research, then doing economic analysis of company investments, and then following his growing interest in the company’s core business to the factory floor.
 Over the ensuing decades his journey from mathematical abstraction to the art and science of developing and manufacturing cars took him to every corner of the company and all around the world.